 If you consider that the actual costs (working conditions, ecological destruction, etc.) are not taken into account by most suppliers, then we should always choose an ecological-social supplier, even apart from the money factor.

-You rely on the climate-positive hosting of Raidboxes.
+You rely on the green WordPress hosing from Raidboxes.
 How did you come up with it?
-And how satisfied are you with it, apart from the ecological aspect?
+And how satisfied are you with your hosting, apart from the environmental aspect?

 Das Gute Ruft is an eco-social creative agency.
 Who are your clients?